 How does the program work?

 A person can voluntarily request to be banned from all commercial casinos in Iowa by signing an exclusion form.
 This form is then distributed to all IGA member casinos (the three tribal casinos are exempt from participation).
 By signing this form, a person agrees to a lifetime ban that is irrevocable.
-If identified, he/she will forfeit the equivalent dollars of any jackpot, slot credit, or chips to the State of Iowa General Fund if a breach of the lifetime ban is discovered.
+He/she will forfeit the equivalent dollars of any jackpot, slot credit or chips to the State of Iowa General Fund if a breach of the lifetime ban is discovered.

 How do I get a self-exclusion form?

 Do casinos' in-house forms automatically transfer to the statewide exclusion program?

-No. If a person signs a casino’s in-house voluntary self-exclusion form, he/she does not automatically become enrolled in the statewide exclusion program.
-The above statewide form must be completed and turned in.
+No. If a person signs a single casino’s in-house voluntary self-exclusion form, he/she does not automatically become enrolled in the statewide exclusion program.
+The above statewide form must be completed and turned in to be banned from all of Iowa's commercial casinos.